-31 Rule 18.7(a)(1) provides that no Options Member shall make, for any account in which it has any interest or for the account of any Customer, an opening transaction on any exchange if the Options Member has reason to believe that as a result of such transaction the Options Member or its Customer would, acting alone or in concert with others, directly or indirectly, exceed the applicable position limit fixed by Cboe Exchange, Inc. ("Cboe Options").
-Cboe Options currently has a nearly identical rule filing pending with the Commission to amend Cboe Options Rule 8.30, Interpretation and Policy .10 (and Cboe Options Rule 8.42) to establish a position and exercise limit for Ethereum these proposed position and exercise limits are reasonable and appropriate.
-In considering the appropriate position and exercise limits for the Ethereum Funds, the Exchange reviewed the data presented by NYSE American in its filing with respect to the Bitwise Fund, the Grayscale Fund and the Grayscale Mini Fund.32 NYSE American aggregated market capitalization, volume, and shares outstanding data of the Ethereum Funds and compared that data to those of other ETFs, and compared the proposed position limit of the Ethereum Funds to the position limits of the options overlying those other ETFs.
+Rule 18.7(a)(1) provides that no Options Member shall make, for any account in which it has any interest or for the account of any Customer, an opening transaction on any exchange if the Options Member has reason to believe that as a result of such transaction the Options Member or its Customer would, acting alone or in concert with others, directly or indirectly, exceed the applicable position limit fixed by Cboe Exchange, Inc. ("Cboe respectively, for Ethereum Fund options will be 25,000 same side option contracts.
+The Exchange believes these proposed position and exercise limits are reasonable and appropriate.
+In considering the appropriate position and exercise limits for the Ethereum Funds, the Exchange reviewed the data presented by NYSE American in its filing with respect to the Bitwise Fund, the Grayscale Fund and the Grayscale Mini Fund.
+NYSE American aggregated market capitalization, volume, and shares outstanding data of the Ethereum Funds and compared that data to those of other ETFs, and compared the proposed position limit of the Ethereum Funds to the position limits of the options overlying those other ETFs.
 The Exchange reviewed NYSE American's data that demonstrated that each of these three Ethereum Funds would easily qualify for much higher position limits available to other ETFs and ETPs pursuant to the criterion in Cboe Options Rule 8.30, Interpretation and Policy .02 (which governs position limits on the Exchange pursuant to Rule 18.7).33

-Choe Options Rule 8.30, Interpretation and Policy .02 sets forth position (and exercise) limits for options, which vary according to the number of shares outstanding and the amount of trading in underlying during the most recent six-month period.34 As demonstrated below, the trading volume in each Fund for the time periods specified in the following table is sufficient to qualify each Fund for position limits in excess of the proposed 25,000-contract limit.35
+Cboe Options Rule 8.30, Interpretation and Policy .02 sets forth position (and exercise) limits for options, which vary according to the number of shares outstanding and the amount of trading in underlying during the most recent six-month period.
+As demonstrated below, the trading volume in each Fund for the time periods specified in the following table is